bbc/crimp/README.md

 ## Implementation details

-Under the hood Crimp reduces the passed data structure to a nested array of primitives (strings, numbers, booleans, nils, etc.) and a single byte to indicate the type of the primitive:
+Under the hood Crimp annotates the passed data structure to a nested array of primitives (strings, numbers, booleans, nils, etc.) and a single byte to indicate the type of the primitive:

 |  Type   | Byte |
 |   :-:   |  :-: |